 Interest Rate and Related Risks.
 The value of the Fund's portfolio is subject to interest rate risk.
 Interest rate risk is the risk that debt securities will decline in value because of changes in market interest rates.
-Generally, when market interest rates rise, the value of debt securities decline, and vice versa.
-The Fund's investment in such securities means that the net asset value and market price of the common shares will tend to decline if market interest rates rise.
+Generally, when market interest rates rise, the value of debt securities declines, and vice versa.
+The Fund's investment in such securities means that the net asset value of the Fund and market price of the common shares will tend to decline if market interest rates rise.
 During periods of rising interest rates, the average life of certain types of securities in which the Fund will invest may be extended because of slower than expected principal payments.
 This may lock in a below market interest rate, increase the security's duration (the estimated period until the principal and interest are paid in full) and reduce the value of the security.
 This is known as extension risk.
 During periods of declining interest rates, the issuer of a security may exercise its option to prepay principal earlier than scheduled, forcing the Fund to reinvest in lower yielding securities.
 This is known as call or prepayment risk.
 Lower-grade securities frequently have call features that allow the issuer to repurchase the security prior to its stated maturity.
 An issuer may redeem a lower-grade obligation if the issuer can refinance the debt at a lower cost due to declining interest rates or an improvement in the credit standing of the issuer.
+In addition the prices of long-term debt obligations generally fluctuate more than prices of short-term debt obligations as interest rates change.
+Because the Fund will normally have an intermediate portfolio duration (i.e., a three- to fifteen-year time frame), the Fund's net asset value and market price per share will tend to fluctuate more in response to changes in market interest rates than if the Fund invested mainly in short-term debt securities.

 Inflation/Deflation Risk.
 The value of the Fund's portfolio is subject to both inflation and deflation risk.
 Inflation risk is the risk that the value of assets or income from the Fund's investments will be worth less in the future as inflation decreases the present value of payments at future dates.
-Deflation risk is the risk that prices throughout the economy may decline over time-the opposite of inflation.
-Deflation may have an adverse affect on the creditworthiness of issuers and may make issuer default more likely, which may result in a decline in the value of the Fund's portfolio.
+Deflation risk is the risk that prices throughout the economy may decline over time - the opposite of inflation.
+Deflation may have an adverse effect on the creditworthiness of issuers and may make issuer default more likely, which may result in a decline in the value of the Fund's portfolio.